Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/learn-registrar.md

 ![registrar](assets/registrar/4.jpg)

-Go to [Developer->Extrinics](https://axiasolar.js.org/apps/?rpc=wss%3A%2F%2Frpc.axiasolar.io#/extrinsics) and select your account to submit the `identity -> requestJudgement(reg_index, max_fee)` transaction.
+Go to [Developer->Extrinics](https://AXIA.js.org/apps/?rpc=wss%3A%2F%2Frpc.AXIA.io#/extrinsics) and select your account to submit the `identity -> requestJudgement(reg_index, max_fee)` transaction.
 This will request the registrar to validate the information you set on-chain earlier.

 The `reg_index` is the position of the registrar.
 For W3F, use 0.

-The `max_fee` is the amount of SOLAR or LUNAR to pay the registrar.
-For AXIALunar use **0.04 LUNAR** and for AXIASolar use **0 SOLAR**.
+The `max_fee` is the amount of AXC or LUNAR to pay the registrar.
+For AXIALunar use **0.04 LUNAR** and for AXIA use **0 AXC**.

-Note that in the future, a fee may be charged for the AXIASolar registrar.
+Note that in the future, a fee may be charged for the AXIA registrar.

 ## Element Verification

 Since we provided the Element, Twitter, and Email information in this example, we would start to receive the verification requests from those platforms.
 As for Element, an invitation will be sent by the bot named "W3F Registrar Verification".

-> Note: The handle of the W3F bot is called @registrar:axiacoin.org.
-If you are not sure whether that is ours or not, ask in the AXIASolar community chat first.
+> Note: The handle of the W3F bot is called @registrar:AXIA.org.
+If you are not sure whether that is ours or not, ask in the AXIA community chat first.

 ![registrar](assets/registrar/5.jpg)